HiroNewf/Network-Plus-Notes/README.md

     - Community cloud
         - A group of people get together and share a cloud
     - On-premise
-        - Your control everything and it is all owned by you
+        - You control everything and it is all owned by you
     - Hosted
         - Not in your building, you may not even own the servers
     - Cloud